 There is no doubt that Mount Rainier is one of Washington’s most iconic must-see attractions.
-Mount Rainier National Park welcomes thousands of visitors year-round, with most of its visitors coming during the summer when five of the developed areas in the park are open.
-Paradise is among these five developed areas and is worth visiting during summer for a chance not only to see Mount Rainier up close and personal, but also the beautiful wildflower meadows that compliment the landscape.
+Mount Rainier National Park welcomes thousands of visitors year-round.
+Most of its visitors coming during the summer when five of the developed areas in the park are open.
+Paradise is among these five developed areas.
+Paradise is worth visiting during summer for a chance not only to see Mount Rainier up close and personal, but also the beautiful wildflower meadows that compliment the landscape.

 Planning Your Visit